barryclark/jekyll-now/_posts/2017-05-03-K8s-on-Azure-Germany.md

 I'm sure in a few days everything will be merged to master and i'll have to update this blogpost with a much simpler version, AKA: just follow the how-to.
 But if you want o try until then, here is why.

-Also, i am happy to have met Cole and the guys from MS - that made kubecon even more worth wile.
+Also, i am happy to have met Cole and the guys from MS - that made kubecon even more worth while.